Marginality from Leading Soft Gluons: Calculation of Correlators

-In this section we calculate the light transformed three point function as a check of the computations used in the main text.
+One can also check this formula by transforming the three point function.
 First we calculate the stripped three point function, which does not have the normalizations of the light transform

 If $\bar{w}_1>\bar{w}_2$, then $\bar{w}_1>\bar{z}_3$ and $\bar{w}_2<\bar{z}_3$

 In the case where $\bar{w}_1<\bar{w}_2$, the signs in the theta functions have to change and we have

 We will be concerned with this three point function for the case where $\Delta_1=\Delta_2=\Delta_3=1$.
 This gives us